bkoper/tizen-webapp-boilerplate/readme.md

  0000c6410000a200        device          SM-Z300H
  ```
 -  `profileName` security profile from your `profiles.xml` file,
--   application `package` id from defined in `static/config.xml`,
+-   application `package` id,
 -   `appName` from `static/config.xml`.

-1. You may also update your application config template file located at `static/config.xml`
+You may also update your application config template file located at `static/config.xml`
 just stick to the [tizen guidelines](https://developer.tizen.org/development/training/web-application/application-development-process/setting-project-properties)

 ## Usage